 You can hear uninterrupted music up to 30 feet from the source device which is almost the same as of xFyro xS2.
-Please note, if you have obstacles like walls, you will see a drop in connections which is pretty obvious.
+Please note, if you have obstacles like concrete walls, you will see a drop in connections which is pretty obvious.
 Bluetooth cannot penetrate multiple walls.

 One more thing that is worth mentioning here, I tried to connect my Macbook Pro and Note 9 at the same time, but it refuses to connect.
-You can connect another device only when earbuds are idle.
-Considering the Bluetooth 5.0, this is a bit disappointing.
+You can connect to another device only when earbuds are idle.
+Considering Bluetooth 5.0, this is a bit disappointing.
 I have other Bluetooth enable audio devices, they easily get connected with multiple devices but they come with heavy price tags.